pau1a/Transcrypt/main.md

 Security and trust are baked into the architecture rather than bolted on.
 Every human and machine actor is authenticated and authorised before any capability is exposed, with policy-as-code enforcing least privilege across roles, resources, and runtime context; identities (including services and connectors) are unique and cryptographic, enabling short-lived, revocable trust that’s observable end-to-end.
 Network paths are segmented and verified—no implicit trust, east-west flows are constrained, and all movement is mutually authenticated and encrypted—so the topology itself becomes a living security control.
 This design aligns the product’s internals with the assurance it sells: evidenceable controls, immutable audit events, and a security posture that can be demonstrated in real time.

 Extensibility is a primary property, not a roadmap footnote.
 Because frameworks are abstracted into portable rule/evidence objects, expansion to new jurisdictions is a data operation—swap in new mappings, keep the engine—and cross-jurisdiction dashboards become feasible without re-architecting.
 The same decomposition (intake → rule/LLM evaluation → evidence binding → narrative/report) lets us add new collectors, alternative LLMs, and partner connectors without touching the core.
 Practically, this yields a platform that can start focused on UK SMEs and then scale horizontally into the EU (NIS2/DORA) and Commonwealth markets by adding definitions and localisations while preserving the assurance model and user experience.
 In short: a composable graph of obligations, controls, and evidence, secured by identity-centric boundaries, and designed to grow by data, not code.

+### Framework Modularity

+The compliance layer separates **control logic** from **application logic**.
+Controls, tests, and question sets live as **data-driven schemas**, versioned and loaded from signed configuration bundles.
+This allows the platform to:
+- plug in new regulatory frameworks by adding schema files,
+- update existing control logic without redeploying the codebase, and
+- map overlapping controls between frameworks (for example, CE → NIS2 → ISO 27001).

+All mappings are stored in a normalised meta-model so reporting and dashboards stay consistent across jurisdictions.

 ### 3.1.1 System Overview